loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     aligned, and this is done to minimize the amount of instructions needed when interacting with the stack.
-If a function is called through FFI for instance, it has no way of knowing if the stack pointer is currently aligned unless it does some arithetics to calculate this, which would be a waste of computation time.
-For this reason, all pushes pad to make sure that the next stack location is in an address divisible by 8 (would be 4 on a 32-bit platform).
+If a function is called through FFI for instance, it has no way of knowing if the stack pointer is currently aligned, unless it explicitly checks the current stack pointer and manually aligns.
+    This would be a waste of computation time, and for this reason, all pushes pad to make sure that the next stack location is in an address divisible by 8 (would be 4 on a 32-bit platform).